-We continue to partner with the Greater Charlottetown Area Chamber of Commerce to deliver ACOA's Seed Capital Initiative program in the greater Charlottetown area.
+We partner with the Greater Charlottetown Area Chamber of Commerce to deliver ACOA's Seed Capital Initiative program in the greater Charlottetown area which includes the communities of Stratford and Cornwall.
 This program offers access to capital along with business skills training dollars to assist the growth and development of new and expanding small businesses.
-We experienced a 100% growth this year in both the number of loan approvals and loan dollars approved.
-The program has been rebranded to be marketed as ' Impact MORE THAN A START UP LOAN'.
+Program demand continues to be strong.
+The program has been re-branded and marketed as 'Impact more than a start up Loan'.

-We are pleased to continue to deliver the ACOA funded - Consulting Advisory Services Program (CASP).
+We are pleased to be contracted to deliver the ACOA funded - Consulting Advisory Services Program (CASP).
 This program is a 75% / 25% cost shared program with Island wide SME's paying only 25% cost of acquiring professional consulting services.
 These professional services enable businesses to acquire the expertise required to grow their businesses, increase their bottom lines, create jobs and positively impact the economy.
-This past year's uptake was much stronger than last year.
+This past year's uptake was only three applications short of last year's exceptionably strong demand.
 This program is a valuable resource to SME's and provides increased branding and revenue for our CBDC.

-The ongoing success of our CBDC falls squarely on the shoulders of our dedicated and experienced volunteer Board of Directors.
-These individuals year after year demonstrate aggressive leadership and a 'common sense' business approach in the analysis of client loan applications and the management of our companies Our CBDC staff are the face and the backbone of the day to day operation of our corporations.
+The stewardship and success of our corporations falls to our dedicated volunteer Board of Directors.
+Our Directors come to the 'table' with proven entrepreneurship credentials as each of them successful manage a business of their own.
+These individuals year after year demonstrate aggressive leadership and a 'common sense' business approach in the analysis of client loan applications and the management of our companies.
+Our CBDC staff are the face and the backbone of the day to day operation of our corporations.
 Thank you fellow Board members and CBDC staff for your stellar efforts.